Christa Ouderkirk Franzi

 Christa led an interdisciplinary team in the preparation of an Re-Industrialization strategy for the City of Allentown, PA.
 Her leadership and focus on building partnerships allowed a swift transition from planning to action.
 Today, Allentown has a robust business visitation program and has secured funds to upgrade its business incubator.

 Christa is also dedicated to creating meaningful community and stakeholder engagement.
 Her work for Hoosick Rising continues to energize the community and attract positive media attention:

 Christa is an explorer.
 On any given weekend she’s likely having an adventure hiking, biking, or kayaking somewhere in New York’s Adirondack Mountains or the Tug Hill Region.
-She also enjoys volunteering for Capital District Community Gardens, at public radio fund-drives, and is looking forward to being a new ski instructor at Double H Ranch.
+She also enjoys volunteering for Capital District Community Gardens, at public radio fund-drives, and a ski instructor at Double H Ranch.